sbcshop/Microbit-Breadboard-Kit/README.md

 # micro-bit-Breadboard-Kit
 <img src= "https://github.com/sbcshop/micro-bit-Breadboard-Kit/blob/main/images/img.jpg" />

-The BBC micro:bit is a pocket-sized computer that teaches you about the interplay between software and hardware.
-It has an LED light display, buttons, sensors, and a variety of input/output features that, once programmed, allow it to interact with you and your surroundings.
+Micro:bit Breadboard Kit is a multi-purpose Kit that consists of 20 input/output pins ,2 Push buttons, and dedicated 5V, 3v3, and GND pins at a single place.